corpsecouch/corpsecouch.github.io/src/portfolio/projects/amazon/amazon-personalization/index.md

 ![Another section of the HIG](/portfolio/amazon-personalization/hig3.png)

 ### Testing the content
 To know whether this solution was effective and valuable, I needed to test it with it's future users.
 So, I conducted a series of moderated user tests with designers, engineers, product managers, and stakeholders from multiple Alexa teams.
-Not only is this simply a good practice and good rigor, it provided valuable insights and feedback that I used to refine the content before launch.
+Not only was this simply a good practice and good rigor, it provided valuable insights and feedback that I used to refine the content before launch.

 ### Publishing the HIG
 Launching these guidelines was different than a regular product launch, but no less important.
 Alexa already has an internal HIG website complete with resources and a mailing list.
 The HIG is owned by a small group of principal designers, which I already had a close relationship with and had included as part of the process.
 Once leadership was aligned with the content and plan, it was a simple matter of transferring the content into the Alexa HIG CMS.